Resources

 ERP (Enterprise Resource Planning)

-Enterprise Resource Planning (ERP) is a type of software that integrates and manages core business processes, such as finance, inventory, supply chain, sales, HR, and manufacturing, into a single centralized system.
+ERP is software that integrates and manages core business processes — finance, inventory, supply chain, sales, HR, and manufacturing — into a single centralized system.

 Expense Tracking